lanl/BEE/docs/sphinx/installation.rst

 .. code-block::

         ch-image pull neo4j:3.5.22
-        ch-convert -o tar neo4j:3.5.22 neo4j-3-5-22.tar.gz (or path of your choice)
+        ch-convert -o tar neo4j:3.5.22 neo4j-3-5-22.tar.gz

-        Add the path to the bee.conf file in the Default section as:

-            bee_dep_image = (path to neo4j-3-5-22.tar.gz)
+..

 Installation:
 =============

 BEE is a PyPI package that can be installed using pip.
-On an HPC cluster you may want to set up a miniconda or conda environment or other python environment where you can install beeflow using the following command.
+On an HPC cluster you may want to set up a miniconda or conda environment or other python environment where you can install beeflow using the following command:

 .. code-block::